microsoft/playwright/docs/src/best-practices-js.md

 npx playwright codegen playwright.dev
 ```

 This will open a new browser window as well as the Playwright inspector.
 To pick a locator first click on the 'Record' button to stop the recording.
-By default running the `codegen` command will start recording a new test based on your user actions in the browser window.
+By default when you run the `codegen` command it will start a new recording.
 Once you stop the recording the 'Pick Locator' button will be available to click.

 You can then hover over any element on your page in the browser window and see the locator highlighted below your cursor.
 Clicking on an element will add the locator into the Playwright inspector.
 You can either copy the locator and paste into your test file or continue to explore the locator by editing it in the Playwright Inspector, for example by modifying the text, and seeing the results in the browser window.

 <img width="1394" alt="generating locators with codegen" loading="lazy" src="https://user-images.githubusercontent.com/13063165/212103268-e7d8ee8b-d307-4cba-be13-831f3fbb1f40.png" />